Vanderbilt Health Walk-In Clinics

 - Care today, when you need it

 Our walk-in clinics are open seven days a week with evening and weekend hours to fit your schedule.
-With nine locations in Davidson, Sumner and Williamson counties, you can find care close to home, when you need it.
+With 12 locations in Cheatham, Davidson, Sumner, Williamson and Wilson counties, you can find care close to home, when you need it.
 (Note: Our clinics may be closed on holidays.
 Please check our website for details).

 - X-ray and other diagnostic services